OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-01.md

 ## 1 Thessalonians 1:2

-We always give thanks to God for all of you, making mention of you in our prayers;
+We continually express our gratitude to God for all of you, remembering you in our prayers;

 ## 1 Thessalonians 1:3